BjarneSa/JPB4WordVectors/DOCUMENTATION.markdown

 	Please note that the word vector file must be of type .vec.

 2. Configure server settings:
-	By default, the server runs on localhost and port 80.
+	By default, the server runs on localhost and port 2525.
 	You can change the url and port in the configuration file.
 	The server has only been tested on localhost yet.
-Different ports did not cause problems.
+The project definitely allows different ports.
+	Linux systems only allow the occupancy of ports greater 1024.

 3. Python reference:
 	Java calls a python file to start a python server using flask.